yogitasn/ImmigrationETLPipeline/README.md

 Schedule dag to be run daily at 7 AM.
 Setup dag retry, email/slack notification on failures.

 Make it available to 100+ people
 Redshift is auto-scaling so if 100+ people need to access, it can handle that easily.
-If more people or services need access to the database, we can add steps to write to a NoSQL database like Data Store or Cassandra, or write to a SQL one that supports horizontal scaling.
+I

 ### Project Instructions
 ><s3bucket>/Immigration_files/addrstate